 What To Expect

-- Six three-hour sessions including interactive group work
+- 7 two-hour sessions including interactive group work

-- One-on-one consulting available throughout the course and beyond…
+- One-on-one consulting is available throughout the course and beyond…

 - Introduction to potential lenders